Tirador (velodrome): Decay and closure

-Since then its owners, a Veloz Sport Balear in low hours, dedicated the land to other uses.
+Since then, its owners, a Veloz Sport Balear in bad moments, dedicated the land to other uses.
 In 1999, paddle courts were built in the central space and a parking lot for the users, for which the runway was mutilated at the height of one of the cantons to allow access for the vehicles.
-And shortly after, another velodrome space was enabled as a municipal vehicle depot.
+And shortly after, another velodrome space was used as a municipal vehicle depot.
 Meanwhile, the track was abandoned and in a state of progressive degradation.

 Expropriation and rehabilitation

-Since 1990s the municipal government planned the construction of a large green area in the torrent of Sa Riera called Sa Falca Verda (The Green Wedge).
-The design of the park, according to a project by Manuel Ribas i Piera and approved in 2002, contemplated the disappearance of the track, except for the Xalet of Gaspar Bennazar.
+Since the 1990s, the municipal government planned the construction of a large green area in the torrent of Sa Riera called Sa Falca Verda ('The Green Wedge').
+The design of the park, in line with a project by Manuel Ribas i Piera and approved in 2002, contemplated the disappearance of the track, except for the Xalet of Gaspar Bennazar.
 In 2007 a first phase of the park was inaugurated, the so-called Parc de sa Riera (Sa Riera Park), and the expropriation procedures were continued for the second, among whose land was Tirador.

 The judicial appeals filed by the affected owners and the delay in their resolution meant that the expropriation of the velodrome to be delayed until July 2015.
 However, the municipality was unable to act because the appraisal of the land and its subsequent payment were still pending a final judicial resolution.
 In short, Tirador was not entirely municipal until February 2019.

-Meanwhile, the initial "Sa Falca Verda" project for the area had been scrapped.
+Meanwhile, the initial Sa Falca Verda project for the area had been scrapped.
 When the expropriation took place in 2015, the Palma City Council had replaced the initial design of Ribas i Piera with another that maintained the historic installation integrated in the future green area, plus the annexed site of the old Canòdrom Balear (an old greyhound track).
 The new design was in charge of the architect's studio Isabel Bennasar Félix and the green area was named Bosc Urbà (Urban Forest).

-Due to the lack of maintenance until the expropriation of 2015 was final, the facilities underwent an accelerated process of degradation until they found themselves in an unfortunate state of neglect and dirt, in addition to the presence of squatters.
-Meanwhile, the velodrome rehabilitation project is in the drafting phase, awaiting the eviction of the squatters and seeking financing for its execution.
+Due to the lack of maintenance until the expropriation of 2015 was final, the facilities underwent an accelerated process of degradation until finding themselves in an unfortunate state of neglect and dirt, in addition to the presence of squatters.
+Meanwhile, the project for the rehabilitation of the velodrome and the allocation of a budget for its execution were being processed.

+Finally, on 22 May 2025 the preliminary project for the rehabilitation of the runway to convert it into a green area was presented, according to the design of architects Isabel Bennasar and Corina Dîndăreanu.